Harsh-IIT-JAMMU/I2C_Protocol_SystemVerilog/TestBench/Readme.md

 When all requested transactions have been generated, the generator triggers the 'done' event to tell the environment that its work is complete.

+Driver

+The driver is the component that actually "presses the buttons" of the DUT.

+Imagine the generator is a manager giving instructions:

+"Write value 7 to address 3."

+The DUT cannot understand this instruction directly.
+It only understands electrical signals such as:

+newd = 1
+op   = 0
+addr = 3
+din  = 7

+The driver takes the transaction from the generator and converts it into these interface signals.

+For a WRITE operation:
+1. Driver puts address and data on interface.
+2. Driver asserts newd.
+3. DUT starts I2C write transaction.
+4. Driver waits until done signal becomes high.

+For a READ operation:
+1. Driver puts address on interface.
+2. Driver asserts newd.
+3. DUT reads data from slave.
+4. Driver waits for done signal.
+5. Driver prints received data.

+After completing the operation, the driver triggers the drvnext event so the generator knows it can send the next transaction.